DanielJMaia/milestone-project-1-band/README.md

 ### Problems Encountered & Self Reflection

 - Initially I used several custom containers and redundant CSS classes which ended up clashing with the bootstrap.
 As my project grew I ended up removing large amounts of CSS.
 This was due to not having the correct mobile-first mindset when approaching the project.
-I have since learnt the importanece of the mobile first approach from the very beginning, but there is most likely still some redundant CSS.
+I have since learnt the importance of the mobile first approach from the very beginning, but there is most likely still some redundant CSS.
 - The carousel at the beginning wasn't working correctly and required some knowledge of JQuery to fix.
 I instead chose a very simple bootstrap carousel without controls.
 From then on I always looked at the bootstrap framework to see if they provided classes for what I needed before trying to create them myself.
 - Youtube embeds were very difficult to resize, and I ended up having to push them apart manually with CSS right and left properties to get them to have nice spacing on screens above a certain size.
 Changing padding and margins ended up resizing the videos very strangely.
 - Social media posts don't look as nice as they could, with each embed having different sizing properies.
 In the future I will most likely link to the social media page instead of trying to display elements from it on my website.
+This would create the need for a footer, which my website doesn't have.
 - I could have added a contact-us page as practice even though it wouldn't really make sense for a band like AC/DC.
 - The conscious decision to not include a footer might make the website unprofessional, but I didn't see any additional value brought by including it.
 The next website I create will be designed with the idea of adding a footer with important information such as copyright information and social media links.